Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Geyser!

-The northern lights too had waited for us on arrival and glimmered dimly during the bus ride into the city from the airport to then opening up to two spiraling green bands that hazed in and out of focus before disappearing in with the light pollution of the suburbs.
-Three nights on the trot however gave us increasingly clearer views in dark skies some 20 minutes outside of the city.
-Tripod in hand, we setup the shots with a very gentle 100 ISO, a large 3.5 aperture and a long 30 second shutter speed to capture as much of the dance as possible.
-It is important to capture the Aurora Borealis outside the city looking in rather than from inside looking out, not just to avoid the light pollution but to capture the city lights with the northern lights above it.
+The northern lights, too, had waited for us upon arrival and glimmered dimly during the bus ride into the city from the airport, then opened into two spiraling green bands that hazily in and out of focus before disappearing into the light pollution of the suburbs.
+Three nights on the trot, however, gave us increasingly clearer views in dark skies some 20 minutes outside of the city.
+Tripod in hand, we set up the shots with a very gentle 100 ISO, a large 3.5 aperture, and a long 30-second shutter speed to capture as much of the dance as possible.
+It is important to capture the Aurora Borealis outside the city, looking in rather than from inside looking out, not just to avoid the light pollution but to capture the city lights with the northern lights above it.
 Be sure to hug your camera between shots to prevent vapor freeze on your lens.

 Northern lights.